Colour contrast tells you how many colours and what kind of colours to wear at a time, in the one outfit.

 The most common colour contrast schemes are:

-(that means just one colour at a time – such as all blue – or all green, but they could be a variety of shades of green in the one outfit, but just only green)
+Monochromatic means just one colour at a time – such as all blue – or all green, but they could be a variety of shades of green in the one outfit, but just only green.
+Monochromatic is not black and white (that’s achromatic – meaning – without colour).

-– and then you start needing to think about a scheme as you are adding in 2 rainbow colours.
-Schemes could be analogous, triadic, complimentary, split-complementary etc.
+Want to get more coloured?
+If you are colour dominant then this is the way to go as you start needing to think about a scheme as you are adding in 2 rainbow colours.
+Schemes could be analogous, triadic, complementary, split-complementary etc..
+Here the two neutrals – brown and navy – and colours – red and blue are used in my example below..